5 Shoreham Drive:

 TRCA’s Administrative Office Building

-Toronto and Region Conservation Authority (TRCA) has officially opened its new administrative head office at 5 Shoreham Drive in Toronto – a groundbreaking example of sustainable building design and innovation.
+Toronto and Region Conservation Authority (TRCA) has officially opened its new administrative office building at 5 Shoreham Drive in Toronto – a groundbreaking example of sustainable building design and innovation.

 an aerial drone image of the nw TRCA administrative office building at 5 Shoreham Drive